jkubis96/JBioSeqTools/README.md

 dna_sequence = st.rna_to_dna(rna_sequence)
 ```

+    This function changes the sequence from RNA format to DNA.

+    Args:
+        sequence (str) - nucleotide sequence provided in UPAC code

+    Returns:
+        str: The DNA sequence

 <br />

 #### 1.21.
 Changing DNA or RNA sequence to amino acid / protein sequence <a id="dna-protein"></a>